Maurice Béjart: Biography

 In 1954, he founded the Ballet de l'Étoile company (dissolved in 1957).
 In 1960 he founded the Ballet du XXe Siècle in Brussels (dissolved in 1987).

 In 1973, with the Ballet du XXe siecle, he premiered "Golestan", on a poem by Sa'di, based on Iranian traditional music.
 The ballet was commissioned by the Shiraz-Persepolis Festival of Arts where it was premiered.
-The first performance of "Improvisation sur Mallarme III" with music by Boulez also took place at that Festival in 1973.
+The first performance of "Improvisation sur Mallarme III" with music by the French composer Pierre Boulez also took place at that Festival in 1973.
 "Farah", also based on Iranian traditional music was the Ballet's own commission, premiered in Brussels in 1976 and brought to the Shiraz-Persepolis Festival that same year.
 The 1976 Festival also witnessed the first performance of "Heliogabalus", based on a poem by Artaud.
 The Festival's patron was Farah Pahlavi, the former Empress of Iran, with whom Béjart kept strong ties to the end.

 In 1987 he moved to Lausanne in Switzerland, where he founded the Béjart Ballet Lausanne.

 Among his works is a thoroughly revised version of The Nutcracker, presumably inspired by his own life story, which he staged in 2000.
 It still uses Tchaikovsky's original score, but completely scraps the original plot and characters, instead supplying a new story about a boy's efforts to re-connect with his mother.
 We also are given a look into the boy's strange sexual fantasies.
 The production design is full of erotic images — some of which are most likely shocking to many, such as wombs and vaginal openings.
 One of the characters is Marius Petipa, who becomes Mephisto.
 Another character is called Felix the Cat, presumably after the famous cartoon character.
 The production has been issued on DVD.

 Boléro

 One of Béjart's masterpiece works of dance was choreography he set to French composer Maurice Ravel's "Boléro."
 In The New York Times, Jennifer Dunning described Béjart's "Bolero" as "probably his best known and most popular dance."
 Created in 1960 for the Yugoslav ballerina Duška Sifnios, the dance features a dancer on a tabletop, surrounded by seated men, who slowly participate in the dance, culminating in a climactic union of the dancers atop the table.
-Amongst the dancers, who would later perform Béjart's interpretation of "Bolero," include Sylvie Guillem from the Paris Opera Ballet, Grazia Galante, Maya Plisetskaya, Angele Albrecht, and Roberto Bolle.
+Dancers who would later perform Béjart's interpretation of "Bolero" include Sylvie Guillem from the Paris Opera Ballet, Grazia Galante, Maya Plisetskaya, Angele Albrecht, and Roberto Bolle.
 In a twist, Jorge Donn also played the role of the principal dancer, becoming the first male to do so.
 One of Donn's such performances can be seen in French filmmaker Claude Lelouch's 1981 musical epic, Les Uns et les Autres.